DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Jeanne-sama, please step back.
 This statue...
 We don't know mechanism behind the voice.
-It could be some kind of magic that started on it's own once we became closer to it.
+It could be some kind of magic that started on it's own once we came closer to it.

 [Such vigilance is commendable.
-Human, I give praise to your conduct.]
+Human, I give a praise to your conduct.]

 "..."

 [But I, as you can see, is powerless.
 I have no strength to bring you any harm.]

-"Weird, isn't it?"
+"How curious, huh?"

 Female bodyguard pointed edge of her shamshir.
 Towards a head of hooded female image, far above.

-"Stone doesn't speak.
+"The stone doesn't speak.
-If it does, then it is no longer a stone.
+If it does, then it is no longer the stone.
 What are you?"

 [I'm...]

 The voice echoed throughout the sanctuary.

-[I'm existence of world, where the great war ended.]
+[I'm existence of the world, where the great war ended.]

 "W-what?"